Variables

 Making a Folder

-A lot of IDEs (Integrated Development Environments, fancy work for editors) have a sort of built-in assumption that you are working on the project level, where the project may have multiple files.
+A lot of IDEs (Integrated Development Environments, fancy word for editors) have a sort of built-in assumption that you are working on the project level, where the project may have multiple files.

 So often, the IDE is working in/opening the project folder.
 And so we a need a folder on our computer to do work in.